abinit/abitutorials/README.md

     abi + <TAB>

-in the shell to get the list of possible scripts Please consult the [AbiPy documentation](http://abinit.github.io/abipy/index.html) for further details.
+in the shell to get the list of possible scripts.
+Please consult the [AbiPy documentation](http://abinit.github.io/abipy/index.html) for further details.